-- 2.1 Hazard identification - 2.1.1 The organisation shall develop and maintain a process to identify hazards associated with its aviation services. - 2.1.2 Hazard identification shall be based on a combination of reactive and proactive methods. - 2.2 Safety risk assessment and mitigation
+- 2.1.1 The organisation shall develop and maintain a process to identify hazards associated with its aviation services. - 2.1.2 Hazard identification shall be based on a combination of reactive and proactive methods. - 2.2 Safety risk assessment and mitigation